-- Display the vertical construction line for the lower bolt hole and click at the intersection of these two construction lines. - Type .75 and press ENTER (Windows) or RETURN (Macintosh). - 11.
-Add the .5-inch (outside measurement) octagonal hole within the .75-inch hub.
+- Display the vertical construction line for the lower bolt hole and click at the intersection of these two construction lines. - Type .75 and press ENTER (Windows) or RETURN (Macintosh).

-Select the Inscribed Polygon tool.
+• Select the Inscribed Polygon tool.
 The Message Line reads, Inscribed Polygon: Pick center of polygon [Ctrl = Copy previous (Windows) or Option = Copy previous (Macintosh)].